spacetelescope/jwst_magic/fgs-commissioning/README.md

 The following is an example of a best work flow for contributing to the project (adapted from the [`spacetelescope` `jwql` contribution guidelines](https://github.com/spacetelescope/jwql)):

-1. Create a brach off of the `tools` repository using the JIRA issue name or a descriptive name if a JIRA issue is not necessary (it will be in most cases)
+1. Create a branch off of the `tools` repository using the JIRA issue name plus a short description of the issue (e.g. `JWSTFGS-375-fix-fgs-image-conversion`)
 2. Make your software changes.
 3. Push that branch to your personal GitHub repository (i.e. origin).
 4. On the `tools` repository, create a pull request that merges the branch into `tools:master`.